In this article, we’re going to give you an overview of Anglia Ruskin University and the medicine courses it offers which require UCAT for admission.

 - Submit a personal statement and reference

-UCAT: - There is no threshold score students must attain for UCAT
+- There is no cut-off score students must attain for UCAT

-- Students who receive a Band 4 in the Situational Judgement test component will not be invited for an interview.
+- However, students who receive a Band 4 in the Situational Judgement test component will not be invited for an interview.

-Personal Statement: - The personal statement will not be assessed however you will be required to reference the things mentioned in it in the interview.
+- The personal statement will not be assessed in the selection process.
+However, it will be used to understand your motivation to study Medicine and your skills and responsibilities.
+You will also be required to reference the things mentioned in it in the interview.

 - The personal statement should address: